Posted mai 31, 2023

 Firstly, let’s see what to avoid.
 When most people start with experimentation, they assume it is about making a simple tweak.

 For example, if we the change color from red to blue, this will psychologically trigger the number of visitors to purchase more and increase the conversion rate.
-And the beauty of a button color test is if it wins, you make money, and if it loses, you lost maybe 15 minutes of your time.
+The beauty of a button color test is if it wins, you make money, and if it loses, you lose maybe 15 minutes of your time.
 It's very easy to run.

 But to have a meaningful effect on user behavior, you need to do something very fundamental that's going to affect their experience and deliver a significant result.